LucRyan/Tap-the-Mushroom/README.md

 Tap-the-Mushroom
 ================

-‚ÄúThe MUSHROOM is the elf of plants, at evening it is not; at morning in a truffled hut, It stops upon a spot I feel as if the GRASS were pleased, to have it intermit; The surreptitious scion, of SUMMER'S CIRCUMSPECT.‚Äù
+°∞The MUSHROOM is the elf of plants, at evening it is not; at morning in a truffled hut, It stops upon a spot I feel as if the GRASS were pleased, to have it intermit; The surreptitious scion, of SUMMER'S CIRCUMSPECT.°±

 Tap the Mushroom is a puzzle game which contains various kinds of stages and diverse mini-games filled with achievements to keep you coming back for more.
 Different level will require you to tap, to slide and to do other possible actions on the way of getting puzzles solved as well as kinds of achievements.
 In this game, it will test your reflection and memory in the funniest way.
 Easy to pick-up yet challenging to master.